-As of June 30, 2018, LAFCO reported a net pension liability of \$837,372.
+As of June 30, 2019, LAFCO reported a net pension liability of \$832,463.

-LAFCO's net pension liability for the Plan is measured at a .027% proportionate share of the County of Santa Clara's miscellaneous pension plan's net pension liability, based on contributions made during the fiscal year.
-The net pension liability of the Plan is measured as of June 30, 2017, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2016 rolled forward to June 30, 2017 using standard update procedures.
+LAFCO's net pension liability for the Plan is measured at a .028% proportionate share of the County of Santa Clara's miscellaneous pension plan's net pension liability, based on contributions made during the fiscal year.
+The net pension liability of the Plan is measured as of June 30, 2018, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2017 rolled forward to June 30, 2018 using standard update procedures.
 LAFCO's proportion of the net pension liability was based on a projection of LAFCO's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
 LAFCO's net pension liability for its agent multiple employer plan is measured as the total pension liability less the fiduciary net position for each plan.
-The change in the net pension liability for the plan is as follows:

-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2018
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2019